sergey-koryshev/idler/README.md

 Status bar contains information labels and elements to manage application's settings:

+- `Background Tasks button` - shows the list of background tasks are running currently
 - `Total Effort counter` - shows total effort for all notes for selected date including value from area to add new note
 - `Spelling Errors counter` - shows amount of spelling errors across all notes for selected date
 - `Lock icon` - blurs/unblurs notes for selected date